PrakharSharma41/LLD/BehaviouralQuestion/info.md

 Result: The prototype worked well in most cases and was awarded Category Winner, validating our hypothesis and speeding up ticket updates by 30%.

+---

 # Dive Deep
 Q: Describe a problem you solved by digging into the data.

 Answer:

+Situation:
-Situation: Our internal tool was generating many false positives when matching known issues from logs.
+Our internal log analysis tool was generating many false positives when matching known issues from logs, which led to wasted debugging effort and delayed root cause identification.

+Task:
-Task: We needed to improve its accuracy to avoid chasing already resolved or irrelevant problems.
+We needed to significantly improve the tool’s accuracy so teams wouldn't chase already resolved or irrelevant issues.

-Action: I analyzed false positive cases, identified weak patterns in our existing regex matching, and created custom regex rules for common issues in Prism components.
+Action:
+I investigated the false positives and analyzed the recently added rules.
+I discovered that many patterns were too generic or incorrectly written due to user negligence.
+I built a parser to help users write better rules by suggesting improvements.
+Additionally, I enhanced the rule engine to support filtering based on log level and source log file name, adding more context to each match.

+Result:
-Result: This improved detection precision and reduced false positives by 40%, making the triage process much more reliable.
+These changes reduced false positives by 40%, improved detection accuracy, and made the triage process significantly more reliable.

+---

 # Learn and Be Curious
 Q: Tell me about something new you learned to solve a problem.

 Answer:
+1.
+Situation:
+Our internal tool relied heavily on text-based log search and parsing, we needed to explore ways

+Task:
+I needed to find efficient alternatives for log searching and parsing that would improve speed and fault tolerance.

+Action:
+I proactively explored new technologies beyond our usual stack.
+I learned about Manticore Search, a lightweight alternative to Elasticsearch, and studied its integration model.
+I also evaluated various parsing tools but realized that building custom parsers would give us better control and performance.
+I took time to understand log structures, indexing techniques, and how to optimize query speed.

+Result:
+By adopting Manticore and implementing custom parsers, I achieved significantly faster log processing and improved the system’s fault tolerance.
+This not only solved the performance issues but also expanded our team’s knowledge base on search technologies.

+2.
 Situation: I initially joined the team as a node js backend engineer, but key services for our ticket triaging and dials were backend-heavy, involving Java, Python, and Kubernetes.

 Task: To be effective, I had to quickly ramp up on backend technologies and Kubernetes.